South Saskatchewan Region

 Status: Advice Provided

 In February 2011, South Saskatchewan Regional Advisory Council (RAC) provided their Advice to Government (2011).
 The SSRP RAC recommended that a regional plan for southern Alberta focus on water supply, economic development and conservation needs.
-Visit SSRP RAC to review their recommendations and related materials.
 The Council's mandate is now fulfilled.

 Status: Consultations Completed